With summer ending in Longview, now is a good time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be exchanged every several months, depending on the model you use.
+Furnace filters should be exchanged every couple of months, depending on the kind you use.

 Not sure when you last put in a new one?
-Take it out and tilt it toward the light.
-If there’s no light visible, buy a new one.
+Take it out and hold it up to the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside